-GENSAT (Gene Expression Nervous System Atlas) involves the large-scale creation of transgenic mouse lines expressing green fluorescent protein (GFP) reporters or DNA recombinases in specific neural and glial cell populations.
+The NINDS-sponsored GENSAT (Gene Expression Nervous System Atlas) project has created close to 1,500 transgenic mouse lines expressing green fluorescent protein (GFP) reporters or DNA recombinases in specific neural and glial cell populations.
 In each mouse line, expression of the reporter or recombinase is controlled by promoter elements derived from a bacterial artificial chromosome (BAC) containing a specific gene of interest, in order to mimic the gene’s expression pattern.
-To date, over 1,000 transgenic BAC-GFP reporter mouse lines have been generated.
 Many of these lines have proven to be extremely valuable in experiments requiring identification of specific cell populations and details of cellular morphology.
 Furthermore, each of these lines is a unique reagent that provides important data regarding the potential utility of its specific BAC targeting vector.
-In collaboration with the NIMH Intramural Program, GENSAT is also generating BAC-Cre recombinase driver lines to serve as tools for cell-specific genetic manipulations in the CNS.
-Approximately 50 fully characterized BAC-Cre recombinase lines have been created so far, targeting selected neuronal or glial populations in the brain and spinal cord (also see PMID: 17855595).
+In collaboration with the NIMH Intramural Program, GENSAT has also generated BAC-Cre recombinase driver lines to serve as tools for cell-specific genetic manipulations in the CNS.
+Over 200 fully characterized BAC-Cre recombinase lines have been created, targeting selected neuronal or glial populations in the brain and spinal cord (also see PMID: 17855595).

 The BAC-GFP expression data and mouse brain images are available to the public in on-line, searchable databases (see weblinks below).
-Since the transgenic BAC mouse lines are powerful tools for neuroscience research, GENSAT distributes the mouse strains generated for the project via the Mutant Mouse Regional Resource Center (MMRRC).
-Over 800 BAC-GFP reporter mouse lines have been placed in the MMRRC repositories since the beginning of the project and are available for a small processing fee.
-Furthermore, as of September 2009, over 30 BAC-Cre recombinase driver lines are available and more lines are on the way.
-Researchers can nominate genes for the GENSAT project by completing an on-line gene nomination form at http://www.gensat.org/GeneNominationForm.jsp.
-In addition, researchers can register interest for specific BAC-Cre recombinase diver lines currently in development at http://www.gensat.org/CrePipeline.jsp.
+Since the transgenic BAC mouse lines are powerful tools for neuroscience research, the NIH Blueprint supports the distribution of GENSAT mouse strains via the Mutant Mouse Regional Resource Center (MMRRC).
+Over 1000 BAC-GFP reporter mouse lines and over 200 BAC-Cre recombinase driver lines have been placed in the MMRRC repositories and are available for a small processing fee.